BuildOnViction/docs/docs/masternode/tomox-sdk.md

 This guide will show you how to start a TomoX DEX on your server.

-To start, you need to download TomoX-SDK source code, it includes two parts:
+To start, you need to download TomoX-SDK source code, and it includes two parts:

 * [TomoX-SDK](https://github.com/tomochain/tomox-sdk): Backend server, API, it requires Mongodb database with rabbitmq.
 * [TomoX-SDK-UI](https://github.com/tomochain/tomox-sdk-ui): Frontend - DEX UI, requires NodeJs, React